mfaks/Go-Bowling--Multiplayer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;o First roll: 0 to 10
 &nbsp;&nbsp;&nbsp;&nbsp;o Second roll: 0 to (10 – first roll)

-• You must use an array to represent pins knocked down with each roll for each frame, and display this information after each roll.
+• Use array to represent pins knocked down with each roll for each frame, and display this information after each roll.

-• You must keep track of the total score for the player and display it after each roll/frame.
+• Keep track of the total score for the player and display it after each roll/frame.

-• After each roll, you must print the game scoresheet:
+• After each roll, print the game scoresheet:
 &nbsp;&nbsp;&nbsp;&nbsp;o The game scoresheet consists of frame information and total score for the player.
 &nbsp;&nbsp;&nbsp;&nbsp;o The frame information consists of the number of pins knocked down with each roll in each frame and the sum of current and prior frame scores for each frame
 &nbsp;&nbsp;&nbsp;&nbsp;o Denote the strike with an X.
 &nbsp;&nbsp;&nbsp;&nbsp;o Denote the gutter ball with a dash, -.
 &nbsp;&nbsp;&nbsp;&nbsp;o Denote the spare with a forward slash, /.

-• After each frame, you must print the total frame scores and a total score, if they can be calculated at that time.
+• After each frame, print the total frame scores and a total score, if they can be calculated at that time.

 • The game must print the total score of the player at the end of a game

 • The game allows to play again with a different player at the end of a game, until the user decide to quit.

-• Your program must handle all errors, such as not entering correct inputs for bowling again.
+• The program must handle all errors, such as not entering correct inputs for bowling again.

 **MULTI-PLAYERS USING DYNAMIC ARRAYS**